Ulrich Donaggi, born and bred #Weskus resident, is a trained accountant who has quit auditing

 I am convinced that no business can be sustainable if it is not managed responsibly.
 This should be part of everyone’s everyday lifestyle.
 It does not necessarily have to cost money.
 Living responsible actually saves you money on the long run.
 It saves the environment and improves the lives of animals, insects and people.

-Please read Heidi van der Watt’s introduction below.
+Please read Heidi van der Watt’s introduction on the right.

 Heidi is an International Sustainable Tourism Specialist who is the founder of Better Tourism Africa (formerly the International Centre for Responsible Tourism – South Africa) and owner of EDGE Tourism Solutions, based in South Africa.